The Online Yearbook Information Center

 "You do matter, we are interested in you, and we're going to tell your story."

-Last updated November, 2023 - WINTER EDITION
+Last updated September, 2024 - FALL EDITION

 Check out my attached videos here in the left and right columns.
 From instructional videos to interesting ASMR material (like looking through a window into a top yearbook classroom) to Jostens productions to the Yearbooking Report, here are presentations to help your effort